einast/einast.github.io/_posts/2019-10-28-Teams webhook.md

 In this series of posts, I will explore Powershell and webhooks to post useful information into Teams channels.

+Not being a Powershell guru, my goal was to have a template script that I easily could adapt to different use cases.
+As new ideas popped up, I choose to split up in separate posts.

-- [Part I - Microsoft 365 Roadmap](https://thingsinthe.cloud/Teams-message-cards-Getting-Office-365-roadmap-into-channel/): This is an introduction on how to get info from the Microsoft 365 Roadmap RSS feed
+- [Part I - Microsoft 365 Roadmap](https://thingsinthe.cloud/Teams-message-cards-Getting-Office-365-roadmap-into-channel/): This is an introduction on how to get info from the Microsoft 365 Roadmap RSS feed.
+It is the first iteration of the script that was further developed to other use cases.
-- [Part II - Microsoft Message Center - Incidents](https://thingsinthe.cloud/Teams-message-cards-Office-365-Health-status/): Here we will look at how to present incident information from your Office 365 tenant
+- [Part II - Microsoft Message Center - Incidents](https://thingsinthe.cloud/Teams-message-cards-Office-365-Health-status/): Further development of the script to present incident information from your Office 365 tenant
-- Part III - Microsoft Message Center - Announcements: in this part, I will show a method of presenting announcements for your Office 365 tenant.
+- Part III - Microsoft Message Center - Announcements: This script is similar to the previous, but with some adaptions to present announcements for your Office 365 tenant.
-- Part IV - Azure Resource Health - This last post will show how to present service outage/incidents from your Azure tenant.
+- Part IV - Azure Resource Health - This last post is about presenting service outage/incidents from your Azure tenant.

 I will update the links here once the posts are ready.